If you want to know how to use creatine most effectively for muscle growth, then you need to read this article.

 Some people respond well to creatine, whereas others don’t respond at all.

-Research seems to suggest that responders typically have a high percentage of type 2 muscle fibers and a low initial muscle creatine content.
+Research seems to suggest that responders typically have a high percentage of type 2 muscle fibers and a low initial creatine content.
 Conversely, non-responders typically have a low percentage of type 2 muscle fibers and a high initial muscle creatine content.

 This implies that there is an upper limit with regards to creatine and its effects since further increasing creatine content was not beneficial for non-responders.